Srg-Shv/S-bidirectional-synchronizer/README.md

 All synchronization operations are logged in detail.
 Each log entry contains:
 - **Timestamp**: The exact time of the operation.
 - **Log Level**: Information, errors, and warnings.
-- **Message**: A description of the action performed, such as file copied, directory created, or file removed.
+- **Message**: A description of the action performed, such as file copied, directory created.

 ---